Fort Lewis College Scholarships

 Approximately 35% of FLC students are Native American or Alaska Native, representing 170 nations, tribes, and villages.
 FLC consistently ranks as one of the most culturally diverse colleges, and its faculty, staff, and administration work to create a living and learning space supportive to the needs of all FLC students—one more reason FLC is a great choice for your college education.

-Utilizing the NATW, students who are members of US federally recognized Native American Tribes or Alaska Native Villages may attend FLC tuition free.
-Students are still responsible for other expenses, including student fees, housing and meal costs, books, and any other fees.
+As a member of a US federally recognized Native American Tribe or Alaska Native Village, you may use the NATW to attend FLC tuition free.
+You will still be responsible for other expenses, including student fees, housing and meal costs, books, and other fees.

 Read more about eligibility and benefits on our Financial Aid site.